 i. assigning ownership of all or a portion of intellectual property, or joint co-ownership as between sponsor/licensee and the Board of Regents of such intellectual property; or

 ii. transferring ownership of intellectual property rights to a third party via an assignment or similar document or arrangement.

-3.2 Pursuant to Section 12.3 of Regents' Rule 90101, the institution should consider and address some or all of the following criteria to determine if the benefits and value from receiving the grant, performing the research or granting access to intellectual property rights outweigh the impact of any nonconforming provisions.
-NOTE: copied text from 3.3 for consistency.
+4.2 Pursuant to Section 12.3 of Regents’ Rule 90101, the institution should consider and address some or all of the following criteria to determine if the benefits and value from receiving the grant, performing the research or granting access to intellectual property rights outweigh the impact of any nonconforming provisions.

 i.
 Does the agreement contain a well-defined and narrowly tailored scope of work for the research identified in the agreement;